richardmedyanto/richardmedyanto.github.io/content/page/cv/index.md

 ### Radio-Frequency Heterojunction Bipolar Transistor (RF HBT)
 * Part of the Taiwan National Science and Technology Council (NSTC) project on compound semiconductors.
 * Working on the development of ultra-high-speed InP-based HBTs for 6G applications.
-* Tasks include device processing, experimental design, and RF measurement
+* Tasks include device processing, experimental design, DC and RF measurement.

 ### Automatic Heliostat Directing System Based On Microcontroller ESP32